 - Talk to your partner about having a child

-The sooner a person quits smoking, the better it will be for conception.
+Smoking cigarettes is anyway bad for your health.
+But it is crucial to quit when you are pregnant or planning to get pregnant.
+The sooner a person quits, the better it will be for conception.
 Smoking increases the risk of miscarriage and stillbirth and also means your baby can be born smaller and weaker.

-Before a person decides to get pregnant, she has to consult her family doctors regarding the chances of the baby being born with a high degree of deformities.
-Especially if the marriage is within the family.
+Before a person decides to get pregnant, she, along with her partner, has to consult a genetic counselor.
+You should discuss the possibility of the baby being born with genetic disorders or birth defects, especially if the marriage is within the family.

 Antenatal care is the expert help offered by physicians to pregnant women.
-A person is offered appointments with a midwife or a doctor who specialises in pregnancy comes to help.
+A person is offered appointments with a midwife or a doctor who specializes in handling pregnancy.

 Breathing trouble – Feeling out of breath is common in late pregnancy when the enlarged uterus pushes other organs out of the way and the lungs have little room to breathe.

-Nose bleeds – Caused by increases oestrogen levels, nasal congestion starts in the second week and ends quite late into the pregnancy.
+Nose bleeds – Caused by increases estrogen levels, nasal congestion starts in the second week and ends quite late into the pregnancy.

 Heartburn – Also called acid indigestion is a burning sensation caused by hormonal changes in the body.
 It comes and goes until a baby is born.

-A miscarriage is the loss of the foetus before the 20th week of pregnancy.
-The symptoms are
+A miscarriage is the loss of the fetus before the 20th week of pregnancy.
+The symptoms are:

 - Severe cramps